the-vegetarian-vampire/CPPBox/README.md

 ---

 static_cast<type>()
-`boolalpha` - boolean 0 = false
-Short-circuit evaluation
-sequence selection iteration
 size_t
-Static local variable values retain value between calls
+Static local variable values - retain value between calls
-Formal parameters
+Formal parameters // Actual parameters

-Actual parameters: pass by value: default manner in which passing parameters to functions
+pass by value: default manner in which passing parameters to functions
-Function templates
 Stack frame/activation record
-Sentinel
-include guard - only process once // or pragma once constructor initialization list and delegation shallow copy -  and invalid data
+include guard - only process once // or pragma once

+shallow copy -  and invalid data
 deep copy - copy data to pointer (incurs overhead)

-return value optimization
+Return value optimization (RVO): A compiler optimization that avoids extra copy or move operations when returning a value from a function.

 ---